an annual celestial light show of "shooting

 In comparison to other annual meteor shows the Leonids - despite their namesake - are more apt to 'meow' than give off a loud roar.
 Still, they can be spectacular to gaze at especially when the sky is clear and visibility at an optimum.

-This year, the skies will be completely dark -- with no competition from moonlight to obstruct visibility - as the Leonids zoom by in the night sky at 15-20 per hour.
+This year, a first quarter moon in mid-November will provide some obstruction to visibility as the Leonids zoom by in the night sky at 15-20 per hour.

 Although visible in both hemispheres, Canada and US East Coast residents usually have the best viewing in the southeastern sky.
 Expect best viewing sometime after midnight on November 18 and peaking between 3:30 and 5:30 am ET.